How To Make Pasta Less Salty: A Chef Explains

 However, when you are making pasta, it is important to get the seasoning right to avoid oversalting the dish.

-Instead of starting over from scratch, I learned to save the pasta water and add some unsalted cream to dilute the saltiness.
+Instead of starting from scratch, I learned to save the pasta water and add some unsalted cream to dilute the saltiness.

 Before I explain how to make pasta less salty, you should know why we add salt to pasta and many other dishes in the first place.